Mission

 The mission of the AI Access and Integrity Working Group is to facilitate a campus-wide conversation focused on access equity and academic integrity.
 The rapid emergence of these technologies is creating opportunities and concerns that are best addressed through inclusive dialogue.

-The group is comprised of smaller teams of faculty, staff, and students from across campus who are examining different aspects of AI at the University: access and equity, communication, data acumen, ethical considerations, industry and workforce, integrity in education, syllabus guidance, training needs and more.
+The group is comprised of smaller teams of faculty, staff, and students from across campus who are examining different aspects of AI at the University: Education, Industry, Research, and Society.

 The group maintains this website as a campus community resource and is inspired by the University's core values of Adaptation, Determination, Inclusion, Integrity and Compassion.